lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 -   No cross tenant relations.
 -   Extra care to define shared apps and tenant specific apps.
--   Extra care to define where to put users, sessions and content types.
+-   Extra care to define where to put users, sessions and ctypes.

 ---